 “We’ll be working closely with our early adopters over the next several months,” adds Deshpande.
 “That involves finalizing algorithms, measuring the ROI for farmers and ensuring what we deliver for them is of the maximum value possible.”

 FoodBytes! is a Rabobank initiative connecting agrifood start-ups with industry leaders and investors.
-Applications are open now for FoodBytes!
-San Francisco on March 27, 2019!
+15 new start-ups will pitch their innovations in San Francisco on March 27, 2019.
 Learn more.